rossunger/GodotExtraGUI/README.md

 **Undoable**    add this as a sibling to any draggables which you would like to work with the undo system.
 Works with moving, resizing, renaming, creating/deleting,

+**EnumDropdown** a dropdown box (aka OptionButton) that is filled from an Enum.
+Set Enum_owner to the name of the autoload singleton script where the Enum is defined

 NOTE: Do note rename the nodes "Draggable, Scrollable, Renameable, Selectable, ChildAdder, Saveable, Undoable